PurdueECE264/2018SpringProblems/HW15/README.md

 # Functions you need to complete
-In this exercise, you have to complete six functions - `CreateBinaryFromTree`, `WriteInOrderBinary`,`CleanTree`, `Int2Bin` in `tree.c`; and `main()` in `pa15.c`.
+In this exercise, you have to complete six functions - `CreateBinaryFromTree`, `WritePreOrderBinary`,`CleanTree`, `UnSig2Bin` in `tree.c`; and `main()` in `pa15.c`.
 **Do not hardcode the name of the files in your code**
-1. `CreateBinaryFromTree` -  This function creates binary representation of input tree by opening the binary file and calling WritePreOrderBinary func.
+1. `CreateBinaryFromTree` -  This function creates binary representation of input tree by opening the file in binary format and calling WritePreOrderBinary func.
 The output shoud be saved in a binary file.
 2. `WritePreOrderBinary` - takes input as TreeNode \* and creates binary of the tree as specified in the example.
 Traversing **pre-order**.
 3. `CleanTree` -  This function cleans up the memory allocated for the tree
-4. `Int2Bin` - This function creates binary from the unsigned char
+4. `UnSig2Bin` - This function creates binary from the unsigned char and returns binary value of as strings of the given input.
+Lenght of this string should be NUM\_BITS, as defined in `tree.h`.
 5. `main()` - In this assignment, your main function has the following the specifications.
   1. if the arguments != 4 then print "Wrong arguments\n" and return
   2. 1st input is long value using random seed needed for the generating the binary search tree